Lab 1 (due 1/10), 11:59pm

 should include at least one person with solid training in linguistics.

 - Choose the language you would like to work on this quarter.
-Of the languages on languages list, only those most recently worked on in 2004 and 2005 are available.
-English, German and Dutch are not allowed.
+Some languages I'm particularly keen to see analyzed are on the priority languages page.
+The languages on languages list are generally not available.
+Exceptions include those most recently worked on in 2004 and 2005, which are available.
+English, German, Dutch and Japanese are not allowed.
+But there are 7000 or so languages in the world.
+Many are left to be worked on in 567 :)

 - Find reference materials for the language that are available through UW libraries (you'll want these materials longer than inter-library loan allows).
 Alternatively, you might find good resources available as pdf: